 \section{Introduction}

 Recognizing graphs that have a certain type of geometric representation is a well-established field of research dealing with, e.g., geometric intersection graphs, visibility graphs, and graphs admitting certain contact representations.
-Given a set $\mathcal C$ of \emph{obstacles} (here, simple polygons without holes) and a set~$P$ of points in the plane, the \emph{visibility graph}~$G_{\mathcal C}(P)$ has a vertex for each point in~$P$ and an edge~$pq$ for any two points~$p$ and~$q$ in~$P$ that can \emph{see} each other, that is, the line segment $\overline{pq}$ connecting $p$ and $q$ does not intersect any obstacle in~$\mathcal C$.~An \emph{obstacle representation} of a graph $G$ consists of a set~$\mathcal{C}$ of obstacles in the plane and a mapping of the vertices of~$G$ to a set~$P$ of points such that~$G = G_{\mathcal C}(P)$.
-The mapping defines a straight-line drawing $\Gamma$ of $G_{\mathcal C}(P)$.
-We planarize $\Gamma$ by replacing all intersection points by dummy vertices.
-The outer face of the resulting planar drawing is a closed polygonal chain $\Pi_\Gamma$ where vertices and edges can occur several times.
-We call the complement of the closure of $\Pi_\Gamma$ the \emph{outer face} of $\Gamma$.
-We differentiate between two types of obstacles: \emph{outside} obstacles lie in the outer face of the drawing, and \emph{inside} obstacles lie in the complement of the outer face; see~\cref{fig:inside-outside}.
+Given a set $\mathcal C$ of \emph{obstacles} (here, connected polygonal regions, which we consider to be open) and a set~$P$ of points in the plane, the \emph{visibility graph}~$G_{\mathcal C}(P)$ has a vertex for each point in~$P$ and an edge~$pq$ for any two points~$p$ and~$q$ in~$P$ that can \emph{see} each other, that is, the line segment $\overline{pq}$ connecting $p$ and $q$ does not intersect any obstacle in~$\mathcal C$ and does not contain any other point of~$P$.
+An \emph{obstacle representation} of a graph $G$ consists of a set~$\mathcal{C}$ of obstacles in the plane and a mapping of the vertices of~$G$ to a set~$P$ of points such that~$G = G_{\mathcal C}(P)$.
+Note that, in such a representation, for each \emph{non-edge} $pq$ of~$G$, that is, for each non-adjacent vertex pair, the line segment $\overline{pq}$ {\em must} intersect an obstacle in~$\mathcal C$.
+The vertex--point mapping defines a straight-line drawing~$\Gamma$ of $G_{\mathcal C}(P)$.
+We planarize~$\Gamma$ by replacing all intersection points by dummy vertices.
+The faces of this planarization are open polygonal regions.
+We call the unbounded face the \emph{outer face} of~$\Gamma$.
+We differentiate between two types of obstacles: \emph{outside} obstacles lie in the outer face of the drawing, and \emph{inside} obstacles lie in the complement of the outer face; see~\cref{fig:teaser}.

 Every graph trivially admits an obstacle representation: take an arbitrary straight-line drawing without collinear vertices and ``fill'' each face with an obstacle.
 This, however, can lead to a large number of obstacles, which motivates the optimization problem of finding an obstacle representation with the minimum number of obstacles.
-For a graph $G$, the \emph{obstacle number} $\Obs(G)$ is the smallest number of obstacles that suffice to represent~$G$ as a visibility graph.
+For a graph $G$, the \emph{obstacle number} $\Obs(G)$ is the smallest number of obstacles that suffice to represent~$G$ as a visibility~graph.